Cooperly/v2flags/README.md

 ## Who should use these flags?
 Modded servers or large networks will generally benefit the most from performance flags with increased performance and fewer TPS spikes,

-Smaller servers with limited resources could also see some performance gain with stability flags,
+Even smaller servers with weaker hardware can see great performance uplifts,

 Pterodactyl server administrators can also receive an extremely fast egg to run JVM servers with,